Reloaded-Project/Reloaded-III/docs/Server/Configurations/Mod-Metadata.md

 !!! info

-    This stores a mod version specified using a [Semantic Versioning](https://semver.org) compatible standard.
+    This stores a mod version specified using a [Semantic Versioning][semantic-versioning] compatible standard.
     This is required for update support.

 !!! warning